mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 # Guarding Routes

 In this exercise, we will be adding redirection in the UI flow based on whether the user is logged in or not.
-Specifically, users should be able to access the `login` route, only when they are _not logged in_.
-And similarly, users should be able to access the `teams` route only they are _logged in_.
+Specifically, users should be able to access the `login` route only when they are _not logged in_.
+And similarly, users should be able to access the `teams` route only when they are _logged in_.

 So let's get started.